SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/using-search-criteria.md

 ## Change search criteria

-If you want to change a search criterion, click it and select a different one from the list that appears.
+To change a search criterion, click it and select a different one from the list that appears.

 ## Move search criteria